scipy-conference/scipy_proceedings/papers/mellissa_cross_t/mellissa_cross_t.rst

 Plotting and Formatting
 -----------------------
 The original TrendVis procedurally generated a simple, 1-column version of ``XGrid``.
 Since the figure was made in a single function call, all data had to be provided at once in order, and it all had to be line/point data, as only ``Axes.plot()`` was called.
-The new, object-oriented TrendVis does provide ``make_grid()`` and ``plot_data()`` to enable easy figure initialization and quick line plotting on all axes.
-However, fewer options are available via this interface.
-The regular API is designed to be a highly flexible wrapper around matplotlib.
+TrendVis still provides convenience fuctions ``make_grid()`` and ``plot_data()`` to enable easy figure initialization and quick line plotting on all axes with fewer customization options.
+The regular object-oriented API is designed to be a highly flexible wrapper around matplotlib.
 Axes are readily exposed via the matplotlib and TrendVis methods described above, and so the user can determine the most appropriate plotting functions for their figure.
-The author has personally used ``Axes.errorbar()``, ``Axes.fill_betweenx()``, and ``Axes.plot()`` on two individual published TrendVis figures (see figures 3 and 4 in [Cross]_), which would not have been possible in the old procedural format.
-As we only require line data for ``paleofig``, rather than make individual calls to each Axes to plt, we will use relatively shorter ``plot_data``.
-The datasets have been loaded from a spreadsheet into individual 1D NumPy [NumPy]_ arrays containing age information ('or climate information:
+The author has personally used ``Axes.errorbar()``, ``Axes.fill_betweenx()``, and ``Axes.plot()`` on two published TrendVis figures (see figures 3 and 4 in [Cross]_), which required the new object-oriented API.
+Rather than make individual calls to plot on each axis, we will use the convenience function ``plot_data``.
+The datasets have been loaded from a spreadsheet into individual 1D NumPy [NumPy]_ arrays containing age information or climate information:

 .. code-block:: python
    :linenos: